Alfresco/docs-alfresco/search-enterprise/latest/upgrade/index.md

 2. Configure Alfresco Repository Search Subsystem to use `elasticsearch` and switch database configuration to the read-only replica database.

-3. Install Elasticsearch server.
+3. Install the Elasticsearch server.

-4. Install Elasticsearch Connector, for more see [Install]({% link search-enterprise/latest/install/index.md %}).
+4. Install Elasticsearch connector.

 5. Once everything is up and running, use the Elasticsearch connector Re-indexing application to populate the Elasticsearch index.
 This operation may take a while, depending on the number of documents in your Repository and on the indexing options selected (metadata, content and path).